Aggressive Lawyers for OIG Subpoenas

 The Office of Inspector General (OIG) is the division of the U.S. Department of Health and Human Services (HHS) responsible for enforcing the laws that govern health care providers’ participation in benefit programs such as Medicare and Medicaid.
 If you have received a subpoena from the OIG, you must take prompt and decisive action to minimize your risk of facing civil or criminal charges.

 If you have received an OIG subpoena, it is important that you understand exactly what this means and what it doesn’t mean for your business or practice.
 It is also critically important that you respond to the subpoena appropriately, as mistakes could easily lead to further inquiry and the potential for civil or criminal prosecution.
-At Oberheiden, P.C., we bring decades of experience as defense lawyers and former government attorneys to helping clients avoid costly mistakes and protect themselves against OIG investigations.
+At The Criminal Defense Firm, we bring decades of experience as healthcare fraud defense lawyers and former government attorneys to helping clients avoid costly mistakes and protect themselves against OIG investigations.

 What Health Care Providers Need to Know about OIG Subpoenas

 The OIG is a federal law enforcement authority housed within HHS.
 It is the largest inspector general’s office in the federal government, and its mission is, “to protect the integrity of Department of Health & Human Services (HHS) programs as well as the health and welfare of program beneficiaries.”
 It seeks to accomplish this mission by investigating and prosecuting health care providers suspected of defrauding Medicare, Medicaid, and other health care benefit programs.
 It relies on partnerships with agencies such as the Centers for Medicare and Medicaid Services (CMS), the Drug Enforcement Administration (DEA), and the Federal Bureau of Investigation (FBI).
 Together, these agencies work to vigorously pursue health care providers suspected of submitting false and fraudulent billings for federal benefit program reimbursement.